david68cu/aws_security_guidelines_best_practices_recomendations/README.md

 - AWS Security Blog
   - AWS Security Blog: https://aws.amazon.com/blogs/security/tag/devsecops/

+Take into account hat compliance Standards that we will analize in point II , as part of the regulatory obligations to be met by certains sectors or entity could require an increase in the level of security, or even forbid the use of certains Cloud Offerings  alltoghether or limit the use of those offering to certain regions etc.

 ## II- AWS Compliances and Standards for Certification (HIPAA,PCI, FedRAMP)

  [References](https://aws.amazon.com/compliance/)